 DESIGN and FEATURES – Jerry Harvey Audio Roxanne In-Ear Monitor Review

-12 friggin’ drivers?
-Are you kidding me? quad low, quad mid and quad high.
+12 friggin’ drivers – quad low, quad mid and quad high.
 The only other JH Audio IEM with this many drivers is the Layla, which sells for a whopping $2725.

 I don’t know about you, but I’ve got ringing in my ears from too much rocking out and accidentally blasting amps here and there.
 Eric Clapton is half deaf.
 Even ol’ Phil Collins had to give up his career partially because of hearing difficulties.
 It’s certainly an occupational hazard.
 JH has us covered by offering -26dB of isolation, thus, partially eliminating stage volume and ambient noise.
 We can now listen at lower levels, which I know isn’t that fun.
 But it’s more fun than being deaf.

 These babies have an adjustable bass output located on the cable.
-So, drummers and bass players (and bass-heads) can listen at the low frequencies, while the rest of us can concentrate on the higher frequencies.
+Great for drummers and bass-heads.
 The cable has a 4 pin connection with a locking collar and a 3.5mm, gold-plated input connector.

 The Roxanne has Triple Bore with Freqphase Stainless Steel Tube Waveguide.
 What the freq does that mean?
 Freqphase ensures precision of time and phase of multiple drivers.
 The Waveguide makes sure that each driver signal arrives within 0.01 milliseconds.
 The result is a phase coherent/synchronized IEM.
 Listen, I’m not a mathematics professor.
 Let’s move on.